Raising Arizona

-Raising Arizona is a 1987 American crime comedy film directed by Joel Coen, produced by Ethan Coen, and written by Joel and Ethan Coen.
+Raising Arizona is a 1987 American crime comedy film written, directed and produced by Joel and Ethan Coen.
 It stars Nicolas Cage as H.I.
 "Hi" McDunnough, an ex-convict, and Holly Hunter as Edwina "Ed" McDunnough, a former police officer and his wife.
 Other members of the cast include Trey Wilson, William Forsythe, John Goodman, Frances McDormand, Sam McMurray, and Randall "Tex" Cobb.

-The Coen brothers set out to work on the film with the intention of making a film as different from their previous film, the dark thriller Blood Simple, as possible, with a lighter sense of humor and a faster pace.
-Raising Arizona received mixed reviews at the time of its release.
-Some criticized it as too self-conscious, manneristic, and unclear as to whether it was fantasy or realism.
-Other critics praised the film for its originality.
+The Coen wanted to make a film as different from their previous film, the dark thriller Blood Simple, as possible, with a lighter sense of humor and a faster pace.
+Raising Arizona received mixed reviews at the time of its release, with some criticizing it as too self-conscious, manneristic, and unclear as to whether it was fantasy or realism, while others praised the film for its originality.
+Retrospective reviews are generally more favorable.

-The film ranks 31st on the American Film Institute's 100 Years...100 Laughs list, and 45th on Bravo's "100 Funniest Movies" list.
-Raising Arizona was released in the United States on March 13, 1987.
+Raising Arizona ranks 31st on the American Film Institute's 100 Years...100 Laughs list and 45th on Bravo's "100 Funniest Movies" list.
+It was released in the United States on March 13, 1987.